phunkyg/ReaControl24/README.md

 ## Contributing

 Get a github account, and join in.
 That simple.
+There is some chatter on the Reaper Forums too, but when working, testing or contributing then GitHub is the way to go.

 This is freeware, non warranty, non commercial code to benefit the hungry children and hungrier DAW users of the world.
 If you pull and don't contribute, you should feel bad.
 Real bad.
 Please develop here in this repo for the benefit of all.
 All pull/merge requests will be accepted and best efforts made to make sense of it all when merging.
 If a fork serves you better, then please feel free, but try to let us pull any good stuff you might come up with.